 Three of Mozart's natural signs in the Kyrie

-Nowak claimed that the version with the lower right-hand hook was characteristic of Freystädtler, who had used this type of natural in three manuscripts that were available to Nowak:
+Nowak claimed that the version with the lower right-hand hook was characteristic of Freystädtler who had used this type of natural in the following three manuscripts that were accessible to Nowak:

-1) Freystädtler's arrangement for violin, viola and piano of Mozart's string quartet K. 590, written in 1792 (erroneously dated to 1790 by Nowak), of which a part is held today by the archive of the Gesellschaft der Musikfreunde.
-(The larger part of this manuscript is in the Staatsbibliothek Berlin.)
+1) Freystädtler's arrangement of Mozart's string quartet K. 590 for violin, viola and piano, written in 1792 (erroneously dated to 1790 by Nowak), of which a part is held today by the archive of the Gesellschaft der Musikfreunde.
+(The larger part of this manuscript is in the Staatsbibliothek Berlin).

 Three of Freystädtler‘s hooked naturals in his arrangement of K. 590, 1st movement, bar 103